Chart Color Schemes

 Sawtell hosts an older demographic, ranking in the top quartile nationwide

-Sawtell's median age is 47 years, which is significantly higher than the Rest of NSW average of 43 years and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent, making up 15.1% of the population, while the 25-34 age group is comparatively smaller at 8.9%.
-This concentration of people aged 65-74 is well above the national average of 9.4%.
-Between 2021 and present, the 75 to 84 age group has grown from 7.6% to 8.6% of the population.
-Conversely, the 55 to 64 cohort has declined from 14.6% to 13.3%.
-By 2041, Sawtell is expected to see notable shifts in its age composition.
-The 85+ group will grow by 71%, reaching 164 people from an initial count of 96.
-This growth is largely driven by the aging population dynamic, with those aged 65 and above comprising 80% of projected growth.
-Conversely, population declines are projected for the 0 to 4 and 45 to 54 age groups.
+Sawtell's median age at 47 years significantly exceeds both the Rest of NSW average of 43 and the national average of 38 years.
+The age profile reveals that those aged 65-74 are particularly prominent, making up 15.0% of the population, compared to 9.4% nationally and a lower proportion of 25-34 year-olds at 8.9%.
+Between 2021 and present, the 75 to 84 age group has increased from 7.6% to 8.6%, while the 55 to 64 cohort has decreased from 14.6% to 13.3%.
+By 2041, Sawtell's population is expected to see notable shifts.
+The 85+ group is projected to grow by 60% (60 people), reaching 163 from 102.
+Those aged 65 and above are expected to comprise 92% of the total population growth, while declines are projected for the 35 to 44 and 0 to 4 age cohorts.